Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Does butterfly pea flower interact with medications?

-It may interact with blood thinners, diabetes medications, or blood pressure drugs.
-Consult your healthcare provider if you take any medications.
+Possibly, with blood thinners, diabetes medications, and blood pressure drugs among the theoretical concerns.
+Check with a healthcare provider if you take any of these regularly.

 Is butterfly pea tea a laxative?